 When the rain comes, there are three different patterns of vegetation growth:

-When the vegetation starts make its big comeback in Galapagos during this time of year, some land birds and insects – some of which were dormant as well – start coming out and feeding on the young leaves and budding flowers of the blooming plants.
+When the vegetation starts to make its big comeback in Galapagos during this time of year, some land birds and insects – some of which were dormant as well – start coming out and feeding on the young leaves and budding flowers of the blooming plants.
 What does this entail?
 Bugs love to feast on the vegetation, and Galapagos land birds love to feast on the vast array of Galapagos bugs that are zipping around during this period (note: some birds will only feast on the plants).
 What this entails is an elevated level of activity during this period.

 This “ecological system” in Galapagos is specifically designed to encourage birds to reproduce when, and only when, they have food available.
-The flourishing flora throughout the Galapagos Islands during the first bit of rainfall means that consumable sources of energy are about to emerge, which almost immediately triggers unique changes in the behaviour for Galapagos land birds.
+The flourishing flora throughout the Galapagos Islands during the first bit of rainfall means that consumable sources of energy are about to emerge, which almost immediately triggers unique changes in the behavior for Galapagos land birds.
 These changes can manifest themselves in the following ways:

 The peak of reproduction periods for Galapagos land birds is when rainfall reaches its highest levels, which typically occurs sometime in the middle of the hot season.